RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 The tokenizer supports classic comments (including nested comments), line comments and strings.
 The ooRexx ``::ESOURCE`` construct is also accepted.

-When a Unicode class is used (see below), Y-, P-, T- and U-suffixed strings are recognized, translated (in the case of U strings) and supported.
+When a Unicode class is used (see below), Y-, P-, G-, T- and U-suffixed strings are recognized, translated (in the case of U strings) and supported.

 ```rexx
 ooRexx.Unicode.Tokenizer      -- Tokenizes programs written in ooRexx, with experimental Unicode extensions